-Judy is head of the Bach Centre.
-A trained nurse, health visitor and midwife, she has been here since the mid-eighties, when her father John Ramsell asked her to come and help run the Centre.
+A trained nurse, health visitor and midwife, Judy Ramsell Howard has worked at the Centre full-time since the mid-eighties, when her father John Ramsell asked her to come and help run the Centre.

 Judy pioneered the first practitioner courses in the early 1990s and has been involved in just about every aspect of the Centre's work.
 She is a trustee of the Dr Edward Bach Healing Trust and was personally trained by John in the making of mother tinctures.

-Stefan started full time work at the Centre in 1996 - although before that he helped occasionally with translation work and other bits and pieces.
+Stefan Ball started full time work at the Centre in 1996 - although before that he helped occasionally with translation work, editing and various one-off projects.

 He has written several books on the remedies, and created the Centre's Level 1 Distance Learning Programme.